Aishik-gif/three-demo/README.md

-#a planet and moon using three.js
+# A planet and moon using three.js